m7a/bo-maxbupst/READMEx.md

 Data Keys
 :   Data is the actual backup contents.
 For restoration purposes, it can be
     thought of as an opaque stream of bytes.
-If multiple files are contained within the backup, the _index_ is used to associated suitable chunks of the data stream to the individual files.
+If multiple files are contained within the backup, the _index_ is used to associate suitable chunks of the data stream to the individual files.
 The keys prefixed `Data_` are used to protect the backup contents.